VictorLeeLk/OCR_TF_CRNN_CTC/README.md

 All training image will be scaled into (32, 100, 3) and write to tfrecord file.
 The dataset will be divided into train and validation set and you can change the parameter to control the ratio of them.

-Otherwise you can use the automatically download tools:
+Otherwise you can use the dowload_synth90k_data.sh scripts automatically download data and create tfrecord:
 ```
 cd ./data
 sh dowload_synth90k_data.sh